Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### ALEX

 You know what?
 That's fair.
 Actually, yeah.
-It is an early Extinction one, because everyone knows this at this point that I dive down like research rabbit holes, occasionally, just fall deep, and I'm like, ooh.
+It is an early Extinction one, because everyone knows this at this point, that I dive down like research rabbit holes, occasionally, just fall deep, and I'm like, ooh.

 #### JONNY